ongardie/cubicle/docs/Docker.md

 ### Installing a Seccomp Filter

-Bublewrap's security depends on setting a restrictive [seccomp](https://en.wikipedia.org/wiki/Seccomp) policy, to limit the system calls available to the sandbox environment.
+Docker's security depends on setting a restrictive [seccomp](https://en.wikipedia.org/wiki/Seccomp) policy, to limit the system calls available to the sandbox environment.